 New Zealand’s currently the sixth ranked country at Cannes with the US in the lead.
 However, with Special Group making the ‘Music’ shortlist and three agencies on the ‘Entertainment’ list, New Zealand is gearing up for more wins.

-Advertising consultant and equal rights activist Cindy Gallop has taken exception to the latest edition of James Hurman's book, 'The Case for Creativity', which he is distributing at Cannes.
-And this again serves as an important reminder of the insidious "unconscious bias" that drives decisions across the industry.
+Advertising consultant and equal rights activist Cindy Gallop has taken exception to James Hurman’s book, ‘The Case for Creativity’.

 France is the place to be for creatives as Lions were served up over night at the International Festival of Creativity.
 This year saw a record-breaking number of entries and 70 countries making the shortlists.
 As the industry stars gathered on the red carpet, New Zealand had reason to celebrate.
 Local agencies took home Lions of all colours including a Grand Prix as Y&R’s ‘McWhopper’ continues to dominate the awards.

 As One Plus One Group’s Kelly Bennett gears up to represent New Zealand at Cannes Lions this month, he shares his thoughts on themes emerging in the PR industry, suggesting quality over quantity and encouraging entries that break out of the mould.